 Another must-have anchor chart for social studies is a timeline!
 Instead of making a new one for each unit with the number of boxes I think we’ll need, I like to just draw a line across the top and then add the vertical lines as we need them.
 So easy!

-This stick figure anchor chart is a super simple one to use when you’re studying important historical figures.
-Students can add basic biographical information, character traits, notes about contributions and significance, and more!
-Open slate!
+This stick figure anchor chart is a simple, versatile one to use when you’re studying important historical figures.
+Students can add basic biographical information, character traits, quotes, notes about contributions and significance, and more!

 This next one is a favorite of mine for recording questions and answers.
 (I’ve often used a smaller version in our social studies interactive notebooks, too.)
 All you do is draw a giant question mark!
 That’s it!
 I like to segment the question mark into Who?
 What?
 When?
 Where?
 Why?
 How? questions, but that’s totally optional.
 You can use this anchor chart as a parking lot for student questions as well.

 Finally, one of my favorite social studies critical thinking skills to have students practice is comparing perspectives.
-I like to start with a big pair of glasses and then draw a line through the middle of them.
+I like to start with a big pair of glasses and then draw a line through the center.
 In each half, we add pictures and/or words to show how two different people or groups of people see the same event from their point of view.
-Such a great visual way to drive this concept home.
+It’s such a visual way to drive this concept home.

 So that’s it!
-Not only are these anchor charts simple to make, but they’re great to make with your students.
+Not only are these history anchor charts simple to make, but they’re great to make with your students.
 I love that they focus on what’s essential about the content without a lot of distracting decorations or information.
-Hope you give some of these anchor charts a try in your classroom the next time you teach social studies!
+They work just as well for graphic organizers.
+I hope you give some of these anchor charts a try in your classroom the next time you teach social studies!